Forum Energy Technologies (FET)

 Mark Brookes, Senior Vice President – Operations

-Mark Brookes has served as the Senior Vice President – Operations for Forum Energy Technologies since February 2022.
-From November 2017 to January 2022, he was the Company's Vice President – Subsea Products and Services.
-Before joining Forum, Mr. Brookes was with Oceaneering International from February 2012 to November 2017, where he held roles such as General Manager – Specialty Connection Systems and General Manager – Subsea Field Development.
-From June 2007 to January 2012, he served as a Project and Operations Director for Cameron International.
-Mr. Brookes holds a Master of Industrial Engineering and Management from Oklahoma State University and a B.S. in Engineering and Management from Brunel University, London.
+Mr. Brookes has served as Senior Vice President – Operations at Forum Energy Technologies since February 2022.
+From November 2017 to January 2022, he was the company's Vice President – Subsea Products and Services.
+Before joining Forum, Mr. Brookes was employed by Oceaneering International from February 2012 to November 2017, where he held roles such as General Manager – Specialty Connection Systems and General Manager – Subsea Field Development.
+He also held various Project and Operations Director roles for Cameron International from June 2007 to January 2012.
+Mr. Brookes earned a Bachelor of Science in Engineering and Management from Brunel University of London and a Master of Science in Industrial Engineering and Management from Oklahoma State University.

 AI Analysis | Feedback